The h-principle fails for prelegendrians in corank 2 fat distributions: Introduction

-\begin{remark} In the degenerate case $(M,\D)=(M,\{0\})$, we recover the space of co-oriented contact elements, resp. contact elements, as the contactisation, resp. projectivised contactisation, of $(M,\{0\})$. \end{remark}
+In the degenerate case $(M,\D)=(M,\{0\})$ the (co-oriented) contactisation is the space of (co-oriented) contact elements. \end{remark}

-It follows that the contactisations of a fat manifold $(M,\D)$ are compact whenever $M$ is compact.
-In particular, \emph{Gray stability} and its variants, such as the contact isotopy extension theorem, apply to them, yielding effective fat invariants: \begin{lemma} Let $(M,\D)$ be a compact fat manifold.
+It follows that the contactisations of $(M,\D)$ are compact if $M$ is compact.
+In particular, \emph{Gray stability} applies, yielding a homotopy invariant of the fat distribution: \begin{lemma} Let $(M,\D)$ be a compact fat manifold.
 The contactomorphism class of $\cC(M,\D)$ and $\cC_{\P}(M,\D)$ is invariant under homotopies of the underlying fat structure. \end{lemma}

-This indicates that it is reasonable to pursue the use of symplectic and contact invariants—e.g., those arising from pseudoholomorphic curves—in order to establish \emph{rigidity phenomena} for fat manifolds.
-In this article, we successfully follow this program to find rigidity for a certain class submanifolds of fat manifolds, called prelegendrians: \begin{definition} Let $(M^{2n+k},\D^{2n})$ be a fat manifold.
+This indicates that it is reasonable to pursue the use of symplectic and contact invariants (say, those arising from pseudoholomorphic curves) to establish \emph{rigidity phenomena} for fat manifolds.
+In this article we successfully follow this program to find rigidity for the following class of submanifolds: \begin{definition} Let $(M^{2n+k},\D^{2n})$ be a fat manifold.
 A $(n+k-1)$-submanifold $\Lambda^{n+k-1}\subseteq (M,\D)$ is said to be \emph{prelegendrian} if $\dim T\Lambda\cap \D=n$. \end{definition} Sometimes, when dealing with a prelegendrian submanifold $\Lambda$, we will abuse notation and treat it as an embedding by fixing some inclusion.
 This will be clear from context.